Analysis

 The upshot for managers is that instead of investing in the core, front-office functions of investment talent and deal origination and deal execution tools, large sums of capital have to be set aside to keep back-office capabilities up to scratch.

-Third-party administration
+Third-party fund administration advantages

 A third-party fund administration model can deliver cost efficiencies and specialist sector knowledge that would be challenging and costly to replicate in-house.